 The values in the cell should match the allowed values in your field (case insensitive)

-If the above isn't possible (or convenient) then you can set up "option" mappings to set dropdown options for cell values (e.g. when email opt-in is "Yes", set contact preference option to "Email")
+If the above isn't possible (or convenient) then you can set up "option" mappings to set dropdown options for cell values (e.g. when email opt-in is "Yes", set contact consent option to "Email")